 Weapons being traded or otherwise disposed of, as in cases where they are no longer serviceable, will be removed from the safes by the Director of the Police Academy, in compliance with all College policies regarding disposal of College-owned property and all state and federal statutes regarding the transfer/disposal of firearms.

 The Director of the Police Academy and authorized personnel of the county on a quarterly basis will jointly perform a physical inventory of all firearms and ammunition.
 The College will approve all forms for inventory and said forms will be kept on file at the police academy.
-A copy of the inventory will be transmitted to the Vice President of Academic Affairs and the Vice President of Administration and Finance.
-Additionally, an ammunition inventory will be performed monthly and reported to the College Business Office.
+A copy of the inventory will be transmitted to the Vice President of Academic Affairs and the Vice President of Administrative Services.
+Additionally, an ammunition inventory will be performed monthly and reported to the College's Business Office.